Generic Name: cromolyn sodium (oral) (KRO moe lin SOE dee um)

 How should I take cromolyn sodium?

-Cromolyn sodium is usually taken four 4 times per day.
+Cromolyn sodium is usually taken 4 times per day.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Break open the cromolyn sodium ampule and squeeze the liquid into a glass of water.
 Stir this mixture and drink all of it right away.
 Do not save for later use.